weichiyao/ScalarEMLP/README.md

 # Scalar-based multi-layer perceptron models

 ## Authors:
-*ScalarEMLP* contains the codes to implement the idea of enforcing the equivariance in deep learning using the scalar method based on the NeurIPS paper (to appear) [**Scalars are universal: Equivariant machine learning, structured like classical physics**](https://arxiv.org/abs/2106.06610); in particular, for learning the system dynamics, for example, given a double pendulum with springs, from NeurIPS 2021 workshop paper on Machine Learning and the Physical Sciences (to appear) [**A simple equivariant machine learning method for dynamics based on scalars**](https://arxiv.org/abs/2110.03761).
+*ScalarEMLP* contains the codes to implement the idea of enforcing the equivariance in deep learning using the scalar method based on the NeurIPS paper [**Scalars are universal: Equivariant machine learning, structured like classical physics**](https://arxiv.org/abs/2106.06610); in particular, for learning the system dynamics, for example, given a double pendulum with springs, from NeurIPS 2021 workshop paper on Machine Learning and the Physical Sciences (to appear) [**A simple equivariant machine learning method for dynamics based on scalars**](https://arxiv.org/abs/2110.03761).

 Some contributor names appear to the right to this github page because we imported their codes from their public github repository [equivariant-MLP](https://github.com/mfinzi/equivariant-MLP.git).